Cyber Safety and Security

 - Network Security

 - Application, Data and Host Security

 - Access Control and Identity Management

-CDT 40210 Digital and Forensic Psychology taught by Mitch Kajzer (SPRING)
+CDT 40210 Digital and Forensic Psychology taught by Mitch Kajzer (NOT OFFERED AT THIS TIME)

 The use and interaction with digital devices is a part of daily life.
 This course will introduce students to the principles of forensic psychology as they apply to cybercrime offenses along with the field of computer forensics techniques and methodologies.
 Topics to be covered include the motivations of hackers, online child offenders, cyber stalkers, and identity thieves along with electronic discovery, Windows forensic analysis procedures, and Macintosh forensic analysis procedures.

 CDT 40215 Intro to Digital Analysis taught by Mitch Kajzer (SPRING)